Presbyterian Support East Coast's (PSEC) Strategic Plan sets out our direction for the next five years.

 Presbyterian Support East Coast (PSEC) is one of seven autonomous regional Presbyterian Support organisations that together form one of the largest social service providers in New Zealand.

-PSEC delivers around $17 million worth of vital social services throughout the East Coast region annually, with the help of 300 staff and more than 1,000 volunteers.
+PSEC delivers around $12 million worth of vital social services throughout the East Coast region annually, with the help of more than 250 staff and over 400 volunteers.
 PSEC was formed in 1946, as a result of the growing needs within the East Coast community.

 PSEC is incorporated under the Charitable Trusts Act 1957 and is a not for profit charity.